deepj/inv/Readme.md

 Your task is to model 2 types of entities and their relationship.
 The `user` and the `access`.
 A user can have multiple accesses at the same time.
 One access always belongs to a single user.
 An access has a numeric `level` which is an integer value greater than zero.
 Additionally it must always have a `starts_at` timestamp attribute and it may have an `ends_at` attribute.
 A user will have a static token generated at the time he is created.
 This token must be unique.

-You must build a JSON api on top of this model layer.
+You must build a JSON API on top of this model layer.

-### Users Api
+### Users API

-Let's begin with the users api.
+Let's begin with the users API.
 Presuming your app runs on localhost:3000 it should behave like this:

 ```
 curl -X POST http://localhost:3000/users